cchudzicki-ocw-testing/res.8-009-summer-2017/content/pages/syllabus.md

 - Simple Harmonic Oscillator: equation of motion, solutions to equation of motion, classical pendulum
 - Damped Oscillator: underdamped, overdamped, and critically damped oscillator
 - Forced Oscillator and Resonance: pushing friend on a swing, resonance, beating, amplitude and
     phase
 - Coupled Oscillations and Normal Modes: two masses connected by springs, eigenvalues and eigenvectors,
     three masses connected by springs, N masses connected by springs
-- Wave Equation and StandingWaves: N !
+- Wave Equation and Standing Waves: N !
 1limit of coupled oscillators, transverse and longitudinal
     waves, boundary conditions, Fourier series
 - Traveling Waves: traveling wave solutions, relationship between traveling wave and standing waves,
     reflection and transmission of a wave, wave through a medium
 - Electromagnetic Waves: electromagnetic phenomena, Maxwell’s equations, wave equation, speed of
     light, properties of electromagnetic waves
 - Linear Systems: one-dimensional linear systems, fixed points, stability, bifurcations
 - Phase Space: two-dimensional linear systems, stability, graphical characterization of two-dimensional
     linear systems
 - Limit Cycles: self-oscillations, alone on a swing

 ### Lecture Notes and Online Resources

 There are {{% resource_link "311b8a27-7162-417d-8ab0-db1ce379098f" "lecture notes" %}} for the course.
 We will not have a formal textbook, however, many useful references can be found online.

-- [MIT 8.03SC Physics III: Vibrations And Waves](https://ocw.mit.edu/courses/8-03sc-physics-iii-vibrations-and-waves-fall-2016/): The MIT undergraduate version, including lecture videos, lecture notes, problem sets, and exams with solutions.
+- [MIT 8.03SC Physics III: Vibrations and Waves](https://ocw.mit.edu/courses/8-03sc-physics-iii-vibrations-and-waves-fall-2016/): The MIT undergraduate version, including lecture videos, lecture notes, problem sets, and exams with solutions.
 - [The Physics of Waves by Georgi](https://sites.harvard.edu/hgeorgi/physics-of-wave-files/): Similar to Pain in its scope and mathematical level.
 This course overlaps with the chapters 1–3 and 5–6.
 - [Waves notes by Morin](https://scholar.harvard.edu/david-morin/waves): Chapters of a book in progress from David Morin.
 Contains many examples of concepts and very solid explanations.
 This course overlaps with chapters 1-5 and chapter 8.

 ### Assignments